Comparison Guide

 - ✓ You are building a technical organisation

-- ✓ You need investor-facing technical credibility
+- ✓ You need investor-facing technical credibility (including technical due diligence)

 Choose a Consultant when: